 Welcome to your new low histamine recipe book!
 I’m so glad you’re here.
-I’ll be your fellow classmate in learning all about Histamine Intolerance (HIT) and Mast Cell Activation Syndrome (MCAS).
+I’m Max, and I’ll be your fellow classmate in learning all about Histamine Intolerance (HIT) and Mast Cell Activation Syndrome (MCAS).
 This site of mine is a labor of love & patience, and the result of years of frustrations and tears.

 On it, you’ll find all sorts of low histamine recipes and low histamine lifestyle tips, as well as some guides to finding the most system-friendly ingredients for cooking and beyond.
 If you’ve just stumbled upon this site, you may be wondering what “low histamine” even means.
 Aren’t histamines some kind of allergy thing?
 Well, yes and no.